modernistik/parse-stack/README.md

 ```

-However, `Parse::Stack` performs automatic fetching of associations when the associated classes and their properties are locally defined.
+However, Parse-Stack performs automatic fetching of associations when the associated classes and their properties are locally defined.
 Using our Artist and Song examples.
 In this example, the Song object fetched only has a pointer object in its `#artist` field.
 However, because the framework knows there is a `Artist#name` property, calling `#name` on the artist pointer will automatically go to Parse to fetch the associated object and provide you with the value.

 ```ruby
   song = Song.first